citizensadvice/build-and-push-action/README.md

 ```

 The `on` conditions and branch matching can be changes to whatever suites your team best.
 If you require assistance implementing a custom solution, please send a message to `#devops-support` in Slack.

-For the action version (v`1.0.0` in the example) please use the latest production-ready release [here](https://github.com/citizensadvice/build-and-push-action/releases)